ToshioCP/tcsv/doc.md

 - Click on `Open` button, then you can read a csv file.
 - Click on `Save` button, then you can overwrite the csv file which you've read.
-- Click on the menu button and select `Save as`, then you can write your csv data with a file name.
+- Click on the menu button and select `Save as` menu, then you can write your csv data with a file name.

 There're sample csv files in the top directory of the source files.
 One of them is "tcsv_object.csv".